-Virginia still experienced nearly 4,922 CMV crashes, 108 fatalities and 539 serious injuries in 2019.
+Virginia still experienced 5,025 CMV crashes in 2018, a 9% increase from 2017.
 We will focus our efforts mainly on ensuring data accuracy and completeness to improve our analysis and reporting capabilities.

 Virginia will continue to focus efforts on our TREDS enhancements to improve opportunities for law enforcement to more easily identify and record crash data overall, and reportable large truck and bus crash data, to improve the quality and quantity of all crash data including reportable CMV large truck and bus crash data, and to provide law enforcement training, along with updated training materials where needed.
 Virginia will also continue to enhance our automated mapping and reporting functionalities for analysis, particularly with large truck and bus crashes.
 The data will be used to evaluate program effectiveness, identify problems and trends, help target spending, and ultimately reduce the number of CMV crashes currently occurring on Virginia roadways.